kiwigrid/k8s-sidecar/README.md

     k8s-sidecar-target-directory: "/path/to/target/directory"
 ```

 If the filename ends with `.url` suffix, the content will be processed as a URL which the target file contents will be downloaded from.
-If the source requires authentication, currently http basic-auth and header based token authentication are supported.
+If the source requires authentication, currently http basic-auth and token based authentication via query param are supported.
 Please see the variables below for details.

 ## Configuration Environment Variables